tusen-ai/naive-ui/src/page-header/demos/enUS/basic.demo.md

       },
       options: [
         {
-          label: 'What?',
+          label: 'More episodes',
           key: '1'
         },
         {
-          label: 'It can also',
+          label: 'More episodes',
           key: '2'
         },
         {
-          label: 'Have a menu?',
+          label: 'More episodes',
           key: '3'
         }
       ]